MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/limit-access.md

    ![Limit access on the Access control page in the SharePoint admin center](media/limit-access.png)

-4. Add the security groups you want to be able to use OneDrive.
+4. Add the security groups (maximum of 10) you want to be able to use OneDrive.

 5. Select **Save**.